strategineer/personal-website/source/movietime.html.md

 24 Sep 2021 at 6pm - Mandy
 : _Produced by our lord and saviour, Elijah Wood, Mandy is a psychedelic horror film directed by a Greek-Italian-Canadian director and starring Nicolas Cage...
 This one might be goooooooood._
 : I went in expecting a comedy but nothing was funny?
 Nicholas Cage is doing a real bad job here.
 The first 45min were interesting and then it became mediocre John Wick.

+01 Oct 2021 at 6pm - Another Round (2020)
+: _Mads Mikkelsen plays a danish high school teacher.
+It's a black comedy that involves a lot of drinking._
+: I liked movie.
+I recently got myself some bottles of vodka, gin and rum.
+If I'm not sure if that's related.
+: "Don't go swimming when you're drunk."

 08 Oct 2021 at 6pm - TBD
 : ...